 Permissions and accessibility issues are a thing of the past.
 This is a huge plus for entrepreneurs – especially if you’re a business owner who struggles to carve out time off to recharge!
 Knowing that your accountant and team can access all the business financial records independently means you can unplug when you need to.

-4. Sharpest tools in the shed
+4. Ensure you have the sharpest tools in the shed with cloud accounting software

 Speaking of plugs, one of the biggest benefits of cloud-based accounting is its integration features.
 Xero is a hot favorite for this, and one of the reasons is its open API.
 This allows you to plug a growing number of other tools into your accounting software.
 For example, at Addition, we provide Dext access to all our clients.
 Dext (formerly ReceiptBox) lets you upload and store all our invoices and receipts straight into your accounting cloud.
 Other plug-in tools include the ability to automatically upload supplier invoices, generate reporting, and track KPIs.

-5. Keeping up with the times
+5. Adopting cloud-based accounting software is a matter of keeping up with the times

 There are multiple options to choose from when it comes to bookkeeping software.
-However, if your accountant uses a cloud-based tool, this means issues like regular updates, sync-times and bugs are no longer a problem.
+However, if your accountant uses a cloud-based tool, this means issues like regular updates, sync times and bugs are no longer a problem.
 All of your data is stored safely online and backed up automatically – meaning there’s no danger of the programme crashing and binning all your figures.
 The software will also keep itself up to date, eliminating the need for prolonged ‘updating’ wait times.

 With cloud accounting, you and your accountant are always in sync.
-You’re both able to access financial information whenever you need to, and you’ll be confident that it’s in real time and up to date.
+You’re both able to access financial information whenever you need to, and you’ll be confident that it’s in real-time and up to date.

 This strengthens the personal link between you and your accountant.
 Availability is no longer an issue – you’re already connected through your cloud.
 The categorization feature of tools like Xero breaks down the numbers for you, so that you can understand what they mean on your own.
 And when it’s time to scale up or launch something new, your accountant will be able to give you a much quicker projection – meaning you can give growth the green light faster than ever.